 As Vonnegut said, “So it goes.”

 To understand why the loss of Buddy Holly truly qualifies as tragic, you have to consider his contributions in the larger historical context.
 At the most basic level, any rock song has three basic components: the melody, the groove and the lyrics.
-While there are some artists capable at all three, the more common tendency is for an artist to be really strong in one area and at least adequate in the other two.
+While there are some artists capable at all three, the more common tendency is for an artist to be strong in one area and at least adequate in the other two.
 While harmony certainly matters (as The Everly Brothers, The Beach Boys and The Beatles certainly proved), harmony is dependent on melody.
-Production and arrangement are also secondary considerations.
+Production and arrangement are secondary considerations, though mistakes in both can ruin a good song.

 In that light, and considering for the moment only the American progenitors of rock, you could say that both Chuck Berry and Little Richard emphasized the groove.
 Although Chuck Berry wrote some pretty good lyrics, the words really wouldn’t matter until Bob Dylan came along.